Cross-Modal Causal Intervention for Medical Report Generation: Methodology

-To handle unpaired images, we leverage the Masked Image Modeling (MIM) paradigm~\cite{he2022masked}.
-Furthermore, since MIM can be trained using pairwise data~\cite{geng2022multimodal}, the missing semantics of masked images can be complemented by text, thereby enhancing cross-modal association.
-Additionally, we learn medical image representations by reconstructing high-resolution patches from low-resolution inputs, which can encode more local information into latent embeddings~\cite{zhou2023advancing}.
+{To handle unpaired images, we leverage the MIM paradigm~\cite{he2022masked}.
+Furthermore, since \red{masked image restoration} can be trained using pairwise data~\cite{geng2022multimodal}, the missing semantics of masked images can be complemented by text, thereby enhancing cross-modal association.
+Additionally, we learn radiological image representations by reconstructing high-resolution patches from low-resolution inputs, which can encode more local information into latent embeddings~\cite{zhou2023advancing}.
 Consequently, we sub-sample the images for degradation before the visual embedding and reconstruct the masked visual token extracted from CNNs by incorporating the semantics of both the unmasked visual token and the linguistic token.
-This approach enables us to capture subtle differences in the dataset~\cite{seo2022masked}.
-The objective of MIM can be formulated as:
+This degradation-aware approach enables us to capture subtle differences in the dataset~\cite{huang2021gloria,cheng2023prior}.} The objective of \red{masked image restoration} can be formulated as:

 where ${h}_{vm}$ represents the masked visual tokens extracted by the ResNet backbone, ${h}_{vv}$ refers to the unmasked tokens, and $h_w$ corresponds to the word tokens of the entire report.